alessandro-betti/see/videomotion/ecml2018/README.md

     tensorboard --logdir X/tensor_board

-where X is one of the previousely mentioned folders.
+where X is one of the previousely mentioned output folders.

 The results in Table~1 are taken from the output folder test/X, and they correspond to the the values computed on the last frame.